 I want to get married, where do I start?

 If you have made it to the FAQ, then please know that I welcome you and your boo to contact me with any random questions you may have that aren't listed here.
-My role is to celebrate and support your love, but most importantly - I'm here to get you married!
+My role is to celebrate and support your love, but most importantly - I'm here to get you married.

-Now, before you marry, Australian Law requires that you complete a Notice of Intention of Marriage.
+Before you marry, Australian Law requires that you complete a Notice of Intention of Marriage.
 This document must be lodged with me no less than one month and no more than 18 months prior to your marriage ceremony.

-If you are Australian born you are required to produce either your Australian Passport (expired is fine, cancelled passport - not so much), original Birth Certificate or authorized extract.
+If you are Australian born you are required to produce either your Australian Passport (expired is fine, cancelled - not so much), original Birth Certificate or authorized extract.
 If born overseas your birth certificate is preferred but if you can’t produce it then your overseas passport will be accepted.

 Note: You must provide photographic identification.

 On your wedding day you will sign 2 x Official Certificates of Marriage and the Commemorative Certificate.
 You'll need to have two witnesses who are both over the age of 18 by your side.

 If you have been divorced then I need to sight proof of your divorce.
 If your previous spouse has passed away, then a death certificate needs to be shown.
 Either one of these documents must be produced before your marriage can take place.

 You may want to have a ceremony but you have already been married either overseas or in a registry office?
 That's okay.
 We can still plan a day to celebrate your marriage with your friends & family - just without the legal bits because they have already been completed prior.